 East Richmond / Queen's Canal Recreational Trail

-This is an interior recreational trail that follows Queen's Canal from the south end of Smith Drive in East Richmond, north to River Road and crosses Westminster Highway.
+This interior recreational trail follows Queen's Canal from the south end of Smith Drive in East Richmond, north to River Road crossing Westminster Highway.
 The trail connects pedestrians and cyclists to the northern section of the East Richmond Recreational Trail and the North Arm of the Fraser River.
-At the north end of the trail there are great views towards Burnaby and mountains in the north and New Westminster in the east.
+At the north end of the trail are great views towards Burnaby and the mountains and New Westminster to the east.

-This trail crosses Westminster Highway and River Road, both are high traffic roadways.
-Please exercise caution when making these crossings.
+Note: Exercise caution as this trail crosses Westminster Highway and River Road, both high traffic roadways.

 Points of Interest